WvXY/DoorPlacementOptimization/README.md

-# MasterProject: Door Placement Optimization
+# Door Placement Optimization

+## Introduction
+Door optimization for floor plan or map generation using Navmesh.
+Place doors based on human traffic flow and shortest path.

 ## Dependencies